patbeagan1/dotfiles/scripts/README-organize.md

 ## What It Does

 ### 1. Script Organization
-- Creates individual directories for each script (flat structure under scripts/)
+- Creates individual directories for each script (flat structure under scripts/source/)
-- Moves scripts from category subdirectories to their own directories
+- Moves scripts from category subdirectories to their own source directories
 - Maintains backup of original structure

 ### 2. Documentation Generation